RetroReversing/retroReversing/categories/misc/Conferences.md

 ---
 # Consumer Electronics Show (CES)
-CES stands for the "Consumer Electronics Show."
+CES stands for the "Consumer Electronics Show".
 It is an annual trade show and convention that serves as a showcase for the latest consumer electronics and technology products.
 CES is one of the most significant and influential tech events globally, and it's where many companies, including industry giants and startups, unveil and demonstrate their innovative products and technologies.

 CES is known for its extensive exhibition of consumer electronics and technology products, ranging from smartphones and televisions to smart home devices, automotive technology, gaming hardware, and more.